I just moved into Waterford – Where do I find information about the homeowners association?

 In short, the bulk of the assessments go toward maintaining and enhancing all the areas owned “in common” by the homeowners within Waterford.
 The proper maintenance helps to enhance the look of the subdivision and help maintain the property values of its residents’ homes.

 According to the Deed of Restrictions, all property owners in the Waterford subdivision are automatically members of the homeowners association and subject to the assessment.
 You should have been given a copy of the DOR at or before closing on your home.
-If you need a copy of the DOR, please call the property manager Ed Sloan, at 859-523-9503 or 859-523-9507.
+If you need a copy of the DOR, please contact the property management company for additional information.

 When is trash collected?

 Waterford is currently designated as part of Collection Area A, with pickup scheduled for Mondays (early in the morning).
 Make-up days for designated holidays are typically Wednesdays, but are published by the LFUCG Division of Solid Waste.